 - Buzludzha: perched on top of a hill in the mountains of Bulgaria is Buzludzha.
 It’s now fallen into disrepair but is, nevertheless, a striking building.
 It was opened in 1981 as the Memorial House of the Bulgarian Communist Party.
 When the country transitioned to democracy, the building was abandoned.
 There’s an atmosphere here that I just can’t explain and the views are to die for.

-I hope this article will pique your interest in what for me is a beautiful and interesting city.
+I hope this guide to Plovdiv will pique your interest in what for me is a beautiful and interesting city.
 I’ll be extolling the virtues of other locations in this country I’m now proud to call my home.